 One of the things which make Britain great is its free National Health Service.
 Accident and Emergency Departments exist in all major towns and cities.
 Where there is more than one hospital in an area the A + E facilities are clearly marked on road signs.

-English is spoken everywhere although you will find that the Welsh language and increasingly Scots Gaelic and the Cornish tongue are attracting much interest.
+English is spoken everywhere although you will find that the Welsh language and increasingly Scots Gaelic and the Cornish tongue are attracting much interest and some parts of these regions have signs in dual languages.
 Regional accents are often very pronounced and local people proud of their regional roots.
 These Islands have welcomed immigrants from all parts of the world since Roman times and you will find groups of people speaking many of the European languages and also Asian tongues from the Indian subcontinent to China and Malaysia.